Metalystn/Exam-repository/User Story/statistical-report.md

 ## Responsibility of the Feature

-- **Manager Authentification**
+- **User Authentification**
   - Provide functional log in page.
-  - Provide secure authentication process to the manager.
+  - Provide secure authentication process to the user.

 - **Data Collection Responsibility**
   - Integrate with the centralized database to retrieve past results.